 Very Green Vegetable Pasta!
-Made with green soybean fettuccini and loaded with broccoli, peas, radishes, and lots of herbs, this pasta is totally vegan, gluten-free, and packed with plant-based protein!
+Made with edamame noodles and loaded with spring vegetables, this pasta is totally vegan, gluten-free, and packed with plant-based protein!
 It comes together in just 15 minutes, and is endlessly adaptable.

 Spring has finally sprung, and with it all the wonderful light, green, fresh tasting things.
 It's such a welcome change after weathering the looooooong winter this year.
 But I have to admit, I'm still not in super salad mode.
 I need a little hand holding to bridge the seasons.

-But this isn’t just any pasta – it’s BEAN pasta!
-Green soybean fettuccini, to be precise.
-Plant-based, protein-packed, quick-cooking, not-at-all-real-pasta, bean pasta!
-It’s pretty darn good stuff.
+But this isn't just any pasta - it's BEAN pasta!
+Green edamame noodles, to be precise.
+Plant-based, protein-packed, quick-cooking bean pasta!
+It's pretty darn good stuff.

 Do you feel healthier just looking at all that green stuff?
 I know I do!

 Here's what to do: you bring a big ol' pot of water to the boil and salt it generously.

 Add the edamame noodles, and let it do its thing.
 The cooking time will vary from brand to brand, but my edamame noodles cook up in about 4 minutes.

 A couple of minutes before the end of the cooking time, you throw in the chopped broccoli and the frozen peas.
 You want them to be lightly cooked, but still fresh and have a bit of crunch to them.